peteryuhang/Computer-Systems-A-Programmer-Perspective/ch1/ch1.md

 - Allows a single instruction to cause multiple operations to be performed in parallel
 - SIMD instructions are provided mostly to speed up application that process image, sound, and video data

+### The importance of Abstractions in Computer Systems

+- A major theme in computer systems is to provide abstract representations at different levels to hide the complexity of the actual implementationss